soer3n/yaho/docs/content/contributing/_index.md

 +++
 title = "Contributing"
 weight = 40
-chapter = false
+chapter = true
 +++

 ## Contributing

 Pull requests are welcome.
-As these project is in a very early stage there is currently no traditional contribution guideline due to the fact that actually every issue is a bigger change which can bring incompatibility on update processes of this operator.
+As these project is in a early stage there is currently no guideline for it.

-But everyone can feel welcome to mention ideas and adding features which makes sense what could be actually everything what you can do with helm.
-More than view is needed for a proper further development.
+If you find a bug while running the operator please open a [pull request](https://github.com/soer3n/yaho/pulls) or an [issue](https://github.com/soer3n/yaho/issues).
+If you want to make a feature request you should open an issue at first.